pingcap/docs/tidb-resource-control.md

 <CustomContent platform="tidb-cloud">

 * TiKV: For on-premises TiDB, you can use the `resource-control.enabled` parameter to control whether to use request scheduling based on resource group quotas.
-For TiDB Cloud, the value of the `resource-control.enabled` parameter is  `false` by default and does not support dynamic modification.
-If you need to enable it for TiDB Cloud Dedicated Tier clusters, contact [TiDB Cloud Support](/tidb-cloud/tidb-cloud-support.md).
+For TiDB Cloud, the value of the `resource-control.enabled` parameter is  `true` by default and does not support dynamic modification.
+If you need to disable it for TiDB Cloud Dedicated Tier clusters, contact [TiDB Cloud Support](/tidb-cloud/tidb-cloud-support.md).

 </CustomContent>